-Beginning on December 8, 2021, TTEC will mail notification letters via First Class mail to the Maine residents in accordance with Me.
-Rev. Stat.
-Tit.
-10, §1348.
-TTEC is providing individuals a complimentary, one-year membership to credit monitoring and identity theft protection services.
-TTEC has also established a dedicated, toll-free call center that individuals can call to obtain more information regarding the incident.
+Beginning on October 27, 2023, Five Guys will mail notification letters via First Class mail to the involved Maine residents.
+A copy of the notification letter is attached.
+Five Guys is providing the involved Maine residents a complimentary, one-year membership to credit monitoring and identity theft protection services.
+Five Guys has also established a dedicated, toll-free call center that individuals can call to obtain more information regarding the incident.